andrewplummer/sugar-plugin-boilerplate/README.md

 ### Instance Methods With Arguments

-Same as instance methods but accept unlimited arguments.
+`defineInstanceWithArguments` works the same as `defineInstance`, however allows methods to accept unlimited arguments.
 Method definition must name at least two arguments, the first being the instance itself.
 The last named argument will be an array of all arguments collected beyond the function's length.

 ### Static Methods With Arguments

-Same as static methods but accepts unlimited arguments.
+`defineStaticWithArguments` works the same as `defineStatic`, however allows methods to accept unlimited arguments.
 Method definition must name at least one argument.
 The last named argument will be an array of all arguments collected beyond the function's length.

 ### Object Instance Methods